 Maybe this year, you’ll forgo making gingerbread houses because it was something added along the way that nobody really cares to do anymore.
 BUT, hearing firsthand why a tradition is meaningful could spark your daughter to embrace the tradition rather than resist it.

-Navigating your tween’s gift list can be tricky that’s for sure.
+Navigating your tween’s gift list can be tricky – I get it!
 She might be trying to keep up with her friends and have things on her list that you don’t approve of or are out of your price range.

 Giving experiences instead of gifts is one way that can help eliminate this struggle in your home.
 And the memories of an experience will last a lifetime, unlike some of the items on your tween’s list.

-Who know whatever happened to the purple pager I desperately needed when I was 12, or the limited edition Care Bear I needed (I’d actually love to know where this is!).
+Who knows whatever happened to the purple pager I desperately needed when I was 12, or the limited edition Care Bear I had.to.have.
+(I’d actually love to know where this is!).

 Be kind to yourself and have patience with your tween.
-But, when you start talking to your daughter about what she sees within herself that she’s grateful for, she will start to shift her mindset to value her unique qualities.
+When you start talking to your daughter about what she sees within herself that she’s grateful for, she will start to shift her mindset to value her unique qualities.

 Another way to make gratitude a tangible concept is to broaden her perspective to talk about what you’re grateful for in your community and in the world.